You want smart political talk without the meltdowns?

 Come on, man.

-The truth about Joe Biden's terrible.
+The truth about Joe Biden's terrible, horrible, no good, very bad.

-So I had to do research on this guy for many, many months, and it's like, boy, he's been a pathological liar going back to his days in law school.
+And it's like, boy, he's been a pathological liar going back to his days in law school.

-No, you didn't.
+No, he didn't.

 So this has never really been a smart person.

-He's always failed upwards, and only because Barack Obama needed somebody with some foreign policy experience because Obama was basically a community organizer and was in the Senate for five minutes.
+He's always failed upwards, and only because Barack Obama needed somebody with some foreign policy experience, because Obama was basically a community organizer and was in the Senate for five minutes.

 So they needed somebody with, I guess, gravitas.

-So it came down to Tim Kane and Joe Biden, and they saw Joe Biden as more folksy and can get votes in places like Pennsylvania and Michigan because of his relationship with the unions.
+So it came down to Tim Kaine and Joe Biden, and they saw Joe Biden as more folksy and can get votes in places like Pennsylvania and Michigan because of his relationship with the unions.

 And that's how he got to the vice presidency.

-And then it took a once-in-a-lifetime pandemic to get him 2020 because Trump was rolling at that point.
+And then it took a once in a lifetime pandemic to get him 2020 because Trump was rolling at that point.

 Peace and prosperity.